2026 & 2027 Yosemite photography Packages & WEDDING GUIDE

 Your love story has always been a grand adventure, so what could be a more fitting destination to tie the knot than the majestic wilderness of California’s Yosemite National Park?
-There's just nothing quite like a Yosemite wedding.
-This grand, glacier carved valley nestled in the heart of the Sierra has enthralled mankind for thousands of years with its majestic granite domes, quiet meadows, towering sequoias, and thundering waterfalls.
-These natural monuments create an unforgettable venue for your ceremony and provide a backdrop with which we can create something you’ll treasure for a lifetime.
-Whether you’re planning a small intimate wedding with your closest family in the valley, or hiking out into the backcountry to elope with just the two of you, the park’s magical landscape will ensure this next great chapter of your love story will be nothing short of incredible.
+This grand, glacier-carved valley nestled in the heart of the Sierra has enthralled humanity for thousands of years with its majestic granite domes, quiet meadows, towering sequoias, and thundering waterfalls.
+With ceremony sites ranging from mountain tops to quiet riverbanks, whatever you envision, we can find the perfect setting.
+And with years of experience, I know all the best places.

 But what do you need to elope in Yosemite?

 Eloping in Yosemite does involve a bit of planning to ensure you have the most incredible experience possible.
-But don’t worry I’m here to help.
-You will need a park permit and to fill it out you’ll have to decide where to have your ceremony, what season to go, and when the best time of day is to fill the permit.
+To make the process as easy and stress-free as possible, my guides are here to help.
+I’ve taken what I learned from the past sixteen years and hundreds of Yosemite weddings & elopements photographed, and put together what I’ve learned to help couples have the best experience possible.
+You will need a park permit, and to fill it out, you’ll have to decide where to hold your ceremony, which season to visit, and when the best time of day is.
 Then the rest is vacation planning!
-To make the process as easy, and stress free as possible my guides are here to help.
-I’ve taken what I learned from the past five years and over a hundred Yosemite weddings & elopements photographed, and put together what I’ve learned to help couples have the best experience possible.
-If you have a question and don’t find the answer below, let me know I’m more than happy to help!
+If you have a question and don’t find the answer below, let me know.
+I’m more than happy to help!

 Groom dips bride into the Merced river